 Y’all are AWESOME.
 Not that other graduates who came before you weren’t but, y’all need to big up yourselves.
 Finishing college successfully and graduating on its own is hard, but to do so in the midst of an unexpected global pandemic is huge.
 2020 has been exhausting for many folks and adding a pandemic has been distressing, confusing, and just strange.
 And then having to take online classes, study and sit tests at home and then graduating via Zoom is different.
 But you did it and you should be super proud of yourself.

-I know you might be thinking, why me??
-Sometimes, I ask God why I have to be thrown into this right after college.
+I know you might be thinking, why me?
 While in college, you are made to feel that the world is your oyster and there is so much optimism you are bombarded with.
 And then to be thrown into a world that is suffering.
 A world recovering from a health epidemic, a world with brutal racial injustice, a world where unemployment is at its peak, a world where people are being laid off from their jobs, a world of uncertainty.
 This isn’t the world I pictured for myself.
 And I know many others can relate.
 So what do we do?
 How do we navigate these uncertain times?
 How do we prepare for life after COVID-19?

 2020 graduates, there might be certain career paths you might have wanted to take but considering the economic state of many countries, it might not be the right decision.
 One way to successfully navigate this time is to know when to pivot.
 There are certain industries which have suffered a massive blow for example aviation, tourism, oil & gas, hospitality, sports while industries such as healthcare, insurance and telecommunications have blossomed.
 So, it is advisable that you do your research on the industry you are looking to go into and how severely it has been impacted by COVID.